cthiebault/jta-test/README.md

+Test project to evaluate

-JTA (JOTM) test for create/destroy SessionFactory at runtime.
+* JTA (with JOTM) with create/destroy Hibernate SessionFactory at runtime.
+* RestEasy (resource, sub-resource, provider, etc.) with Spring & Jetty